 A Crumbling System

-Another large problem is corruption.
+Another big problem is corruption.

 North Korea, of course, denies any letdown.

-Meanwhile, a medical complement clings to propaganda.
+Meanwhile, the healthcare system clings to propaganda.